 Christine M. Hanisco

-Christine M. Hanisco is a senior associate with The Stein Law Firm PLLC, who concentrates her practice in the areas of:
+Christine M. Hanisco is an attorney with The Stein Law Firm PLLC, who concentrates her practice in the areas of:

 - Criminal Law

 Christine has extensive experience in public service, having held staff attorney positions with agencies such as the Disabilities Rights Center (Concord, New Hampshire), the Department of Social Services (Worcester, Massachusetts), and over eleven years with the New Hampshire Public Defender’s Office (Concord and Manchester, New Hampshire).

 Chrissy works with clients to find innovative, cost-effective solutions to pressing legal issues involving their most precious asset: their families.

 Chrissy has been practicing law since 2000, and has a long history of legal service for indigent and needy populations.
 Before joining Stein Law, Chrissy spent 11 years with the New Hampshire Public Defender’s Office, where she represented indigent criminal defendants facing prosecution.
 Often, Chrissy was able to help her clients successfully resolve their legal issues without extensive, drawn out litigation.
 Prior to her work with the Public Defender’s Office, Chrissy spent several years representing adults and children with disabilities at the Disabilities Rights Center in Concord, where, among her other accomplishments, she helped successfully settle a large class action lawsuit involving the Americans with Disabilities Act and a national department store chain.
 She was appointed Guardian Ad Litem in a number of cases — for adolescents with disabilities — and effectively advocated for them within their school districts, community mental health centers, with police departments, and in court.
 Chrissy, as Assistant Regional Counsel, litigated cases involving child protection, guardianship, and other issues in for the Department of Social Services in Worcester (MA).